Leafuke/MineBackup/README.md

 - 🧠 **Smart Mode** — Git-like incremental backups to save time and storage.
 - 📁 **Custom Paths** — Store backups wherever you want.
 - 🌏 **Multi-language** — Currently supports English and Chinese — more are welcome!
+- 💻 **Multi-platform** — Currently supports Windows and Linux — and MacOS in the near future!

 💡 **Pro tip:** It works on any folder, not just Minecraft worlds.